InfoInformation is not knowledge - Albert Einstein

 Do you accept commissions for new work?

 Of course.
-But I need to feel that I can make a difference.
+But I need to feel that I can make a difference and there’s no guarantee that’s possible.

 Is your work for sale?

 It depends.
-Many of the things I’ve made no longer exist (or are experimental and/or unpublished), except as part of unknown people’s homes and galleries.
+Many of the things I’ve made no longer exist (or are experimental and/or unpublished), except as part of people’s homes and galleries.
+Links exist here for works which are available.

 Do you create site-specific Art installations?

 Yes.
-See Lilliputians at Work series for an example.
+See These are the Hands, and Lilliputians at Work series as examples.

 Do you offer internships?